kahseng-dev/discord-bot/README.md

 1. Install dependencies with `$ pip install -r requirement.txt`

+2. Install a webdriver (example. chrome) with `seleniumbase install chromedriver`

-2. Copy `.env.example` to `.env` and start filling in the values as detailed
+3. Copy `.env.example` to `.env` and start filling in the values as detailed

-3. Discord Developer portal permissions
+4. Discord Developer portal permissions
     - OAuth2 URL Generator
         - `bot`
         - `applications.commands`